dushyantlad/RepData_PeerAssessment1/PA1_template.md

 5. Compute mean of total_steps_per_day and store it to stotal_mean
 6. Compute median of total_steps_per_day and store it to stotal_median

-stotal_mean contains the mean of total number of steps taken per day.

 ```r
 library(plyr)